 The railway travels through woods, over bridges and through tunnels, arriving back at the station in time to grab some refreshments from our on-site cafe, serving hot and cold drinks, snacks and home-baked cakes.

 Delighting the young, not so young and the slightly more seasoned, Plymouth Miniature Steam is a perfect way to spend a Sunday afternoon with fun for all the family.
 Real steam trains evoke memories of yesteryear or make small eyes light up with amazement; those with a greater interest in model engineering will find plenty to keep them curious.
 Keep your eyes peeled away from the tracks too as Plymouth Miniature steam is located in a nature reserve, and you never know what, or who you might see.

-Come visit us on one of our running days, rides cost just 90 pence per person.
+Come visit us on one of our running days, rides cost just £1 per person (under 3’s free).
 See our Events for more details.
 We would ask that all visitors be considerate of our neighbours, refrain from making excessive noise or parking carelessly.

 To find out more about membership, joining fees and the benefits click here

 We are quite often asked “How long have you been here in the valley?”
 When we reply “over thirty years” we often have exclamations of disbelief, even from locals who live less than half a kilometre away.

 The railway was opened in 1990 by the then Lord Mayor Councillor Dennis Dicker with our first Locomotive named “Hernia” as most of the workers who built and carried the engine claimed they had one!

 The current site is named after the chairman, Sandy Goodwin, who led the building of the railway on an old council tip used to deposit rubble from bomb damaged city centre after world war two.
 A miracle of change has taken place over the ensuing 35 years and the current railway is unrecognisable to those who saw it in its formative years.